-Living in the residence halls provides educational opportunities and helps to support your academic experience at Mitchell College.
+Living in the residence halls provides educational opportunities and helps to support the academic experience.
 Each student is encouraged to participate in programs and activities.
 All first-year students living in Mitchell residence halls must be on the 19 meals a week board plan.
 Upper class students have the option to choose between meal plans.
 Residence halls are overseen by full-time Campus Life Coordinators who reside on campus.
 These professional staff members are committed to fostering an environment that encourages personal growth and development.
-Campus Life Coordinators provide leadership and guidance, as well as referral services for students to meet both their academic and non-academic needs.
+Campus Life Coordinators provide leadership and guidance, as well as referral services for students to meet both their academic and nonacademic needs.
 The Office of Campus Life promotes student responsibility and accountability through maintaining community standards and enforcing College policies.
 The Office of Campus Life also provides involvement opportunities and leadership experiences for students through programming.
 A Campus Life Coordinator supervises a team of Resident Assistants who live in each residence hall.
 Resident Assistants provide programs to meet the social, emotional, cultural, and recreational needs of students.
 A Resident Assistant is an upper class student who serves as a peer mentor to students, providing support and encouragement as needed.
-At Mitchell College, residence halls are living-learning communities where students take responsibility for their environment and hold one another accountable for their actions.
+Residence halls are living-learning communities where students take responsibility for their environment and hold one another accountable for their actions.
 The residence life program promotes understanding and respect while fostering opportunities to establish lasting friendships.

-Residence Halls
+Residence Halls -

-Mitchell College offers traditional rooms in singlesex and co-ed residence halls, suite-style living and modern apartments, along with a variety of studentcreated residential SuperBlocks, that feature students with a shared interest living together, customized features on the floor, and a budget to launch campus and floor activities centered around the theme.
+Mitchell College offers traditional rooms in singlesex and co-ed residence halls, suite-style living, and modern apartments.
+There are also a variety of student-created residential SuperBlocks for students with a shared interest living together, customized features on the floor, and a budget to launch campus and floor activities centered around the theme.